John Cena's Most Realistic Opponents for Potential WWE WrestleMania 36 Match

 Cena Returns to Save Elias

-In an interview with Sports Illustrated in January, Cena revealed he would be at WrestleMania but said he has no idea if and how he will be used.
-He said he trusts in Vince McMahon to put him on the card where he is needed.
+In an interview with SI.com's Jimmy Traina in January, Cena revealed he would be at WrestleMania but said he has no idea if and how he will be used.
+He said he trusts Vince McMahon to put him where he is needed.

 Last year, Cena appeared in his Doctor of Thuganomics persona and beat down Elias.
-The two Superstars had their run-ins in the past, but with Elias going up against Sami Zayn and his crew, he might need backup.
+The two Superstars have had their run-ins, but with Elias going up against Sami Zayn and his crew, he might need backup.

 Eventually, Cena should make the save for Elias and form the Hall and Oates of WWE.